clearhaus/gateway-api-docs/source/index.html.md

 ````

 First in series transactions can also be made using the `applepay` and
-`mobilepayonline` payment methods; subsequent in series merchant-initiated
+`mobilepayonline` payment methods; however, subsequent merchant-initiated
-payments, however, must be made using the `card` payment method using the card
+transactions must be made using the `card` payment method using the card
 details of the initial recurring authorization.